felixlephuoc/Stock-Price-Prediction-LSTM/README.md

 <div style="text-align: justify" markdown="1">

 # Overview
 This project presents two methods of how to predict a timeseries composed of real values.
-Specifically, we will predict the stock price of a large company listed on the NYSE stock exchange given its historical performance by using two type of models: regression and LSTM (long short-term memory).
+Specifically, we will predict the stock price of a large company listed on the NYSE stock exchange given its historical performance by using two type of models: Regression and LSTM (long short-term memory).

 # Table of contents